-Type of service Nature and timing of satisfaction of performance obligation, including significant payment terms Revenue recognised under IFRS 15 Insurance fee commission This income is made up of credit life insurance and hospital and funeral insurance.
+Type of service Type of service Nature and timing of satisfaction of performance obligation, including significant payment terms Revenue recognised under IFRS 15 Insurance fee commission This income is made up of credit life insurance and hospital and funeral insurance sold on behalf of Sanlam.
 AMZ is an agent and has no obligation to underwrite the insurance.
 Therefore, AMZ only collects premiums on behalf of the insurance companies and earns a commission.
 Revenue related to transactions is recognised at the point in time when the transaction takes place.
-Loan processing fee income Fee is charge upfront as percentage of facility amounts.
-Revenue related to transactions is recognised at the point in time when the transaction takes place.
-Mobile money commission Commission is earned immediately at the point in time when the transaction takes place.
+Loan processing fee income Fee is charged upfront as percentage of facility amounts.
 Revenue related to transactions is recognised at the point in time when transaction takes place.

-7 Interest expense
+7. Interest expense

-Interest bearing borrowings Interest expense on leases (note 22(b))
+2022 2021 Interest bearing borrowings 40,347,585 32,943,343 Interest expense on leases (note 22(b)) 962,573 706,578 41,310,158 33,649,921

-8 Other income
+8. Other income